On Matsushita $\pi_1^2$ discrete fundamental groups: Abstract

 \section{Abstract}

 The Matsushita fundamental groups of a graph $X$, denoted $\pi_1^r(X)$, are certain discrete versions of the fundamental group for topological spaces.
 For $r=2$, these groups have a nice combinatorial description, due to Sankar.
 In this paper we prove two results about $\pi_1^2$.
 First, we prove a Seifert-van Kampen-type theorem.
 Similar results have previously been obtained by Barcelo, et al. (and strengthened by Kapulkin and Mavinkurve) for a different notion of discrete fundamental group.
 Second, we prove that an arbitrary group $G$ can be realized as $\pi_1^2(X)$ for some graph $X$.
-Our construction works equally well for the aforementioned alternate discrete fundamental group, and our second result thus generalizes a theorem of Kapulkin and Mavinkurve which applies only to finitely presented groups $G$.
+Our construction works equally well for the aforementioned alternate discrete fundamental group $A_1(X)$, and our second result thus also provides an entirely different method of proof for a theorem of Kapulkin and Mavinkurve.